initOS/odoo-analyse/README.md

 `-s /path/to/data.json` ..
 Store the loaded modules in a file

+Or if you want to output it to `stdin`:

+`-s -` ..
+Outputs the loaded modules to stdin

 ### Filtering

 `--modules '*'` ..
 Only show modules with a matching name